kottans/mock-repo/README.md

 ---

 ## Hi Everyone!
-My name is Alexey.
+My name is Alex.
 I'm happy to join to Kottans comunity!
 I'm an absolute beginner in frontend so it will be an interesting experience for me to study with your help and support.
 ![Cat hello](https://img4.goodfon.ru/original/1600x900/b/1c/kot-koshka-ryzhii-portret-1.jpg)